tomohiko-mizutani/REDIC/README.md

 The DRS parameters are specified using the structure variable `opts`, which contains the following fields:

 - `opts.numPartitions`:
-Specifies the number of partitions of the columns of the input matrix.
+Specifies the number of partitions $p$ of the columns of the input matrix.
 The default value is `30`.

 - `opts.seed_kmeans`:
 Specifies the random seed used for the $k$-means method.
 The default value is `37`.